FixPlanet/org/README.md

 - UK Charity
 - Leadership team
-  - Decides size of grant
+  - Decides size of grants
-  - Number of grants issued per year
+  - Decides number of grants issued per year
-  - Governance changes
+  - Implements governance changes
 - Committee
   - Votes on projects
   - Conducts interviews
-- Money can be donated by anyone; but doesn't convey any particular rights
+- Money can be donated by anyone but doesn't convey any particular rights